stvp/gostatsd/README.md

 GoStatsd buffers up to 512 bytes of data before sending a UDP packet.
 This means that you need to manually call `Flush()` after you're done recording your stats to send any remaining stats.
-The easiest way is to just call `defer client.Flus()` after creating a new statsd client.
+The easiest way is to just call `defer client.Flush()` after creating a new statsd client.

 ```go
 client := statsd.New("127.0.0.1:8125", "some.prefix.")